Are you interested in Economics as a possible major or

 - While I expect you to attend every class on time and will hold you responsible

 for all class material whether or not you attend, there are no attendance requirements However, based on past

 experience, there is a high probability that students who miss class

 - Course withdrawal:

 - Friday, October 21 is the last day to withdraw from this course.
 (Automatic N grade

 is issued.)
 Students may not withdraw from a course after this date

 - Winthrop University is dedicated to providing access to education.
 If you

-have a disability and require specific accommodations to complete this course,
+are eligible for specific accommodations to complete this course,

 323-3290 as soon as possible.
 Once you have your Professor Notification Form